usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, Dioptra type structures support referencing other types, including both builtin and user defined types.
-The validation checker will expand the structures and granularly validate that a parameter's declared input type matches the declared argument type.
+The validation process will expand the structures and granularly validate that a parameter's declared input type matches the declared argument type.

 For example, the input to this function: